-In the forty years since the start of the Vatican II Council, its importance and impact for the Church and her faithful has continued to grow.
+In the fifty years since the start of the Vatican II Council, its importance and impact for the Church and her faithful has continued to grow.
 There has been much dialogue and debate about the good things and the bad things that the Council brought to the Catholic Church in America.
-This course will give students an opportunity to reflect upon the Council's importance and to consider how one can view the Council forty years hence.
-The course's primary content is a public lecture given by Rev. Joseph Komonchak at the University of Notre Dame on Thursday, October 10, 2002.
+This course will give students an opportunity to reflect upon the Council’s importance and to consider how one can view the Council fifty years hence.
+The course’s primary content is a public lecture given by Rev. Joseph Komonchak at the University of Notre Dame on Thursday, October 10, 2002.
 The lecture draws upon his personal experience of being in Rome during the Second Vatican Council.
-Rev. Komonchak reminds listeners to recall the Council as both an experience and as an event, and he elaborates on what he views as the "revolutionary consequences" of this historic council.
-Rev. Komonchak's lecture is approximately one hour long and will be viewed in segments over three weeks of the course.
+Rev. Komonchak reminds listeners to recall the Council as both an experience and as an event, and he elaborates on what he views as the “revolutionary consequences” of this historic council.
+Rev. Komonchak’s lecture is approximately one hour long and will be viewed in segments over three weeks of the course.
 The lecture text will be provided as well as other reading and resource material.

 - The Meanings of Vatican II